 Scaling Motifs for Visual Rhythm

-- Vary motif sizes across zones to balance focal points and rest
+- Vary motif sizes across zones.
+This helps balance your focal points and gives the eye a place to rest.

-- Pair large anchors with smaller repeats to modulate visual weight
+- Pair large anchors with smaller repeats.
+This modulates the visual weight, like balancing your grocery bags.

-- Test rhythm by walking the room now and noting dominant scales
+- Test the rhythm by walking the room.
+Note the dominant scales.

-motif scaling and visual rhythm intersect when proportion serves purpose, not decoration alone.
+- Motif scaling and visual rhythm intersect when proportion serves a purpose.
+It’s not just about looking pretty, but about function too.

 Repeating a Dominant Motif Across Pieces